VincentPoupart/SpindleOrientationPaper.jl/README.md

 All the surfaces .wrl files, the track .txt files and the cell shape stats folders should be placed in one single folder.

+# Using SpindleOrientationPaper.jl

+    using SpindleOrientationPaper

+to fetch data from the folder into Dataframes

+    Mitosis_df, Interphase_df = SpindleOrientationCellShape("Path/to/the/data/folder")

+to score the mitotic steps

+    Mitosis_df = ClickStepsMitosis(Mitosis_df)

+To produce the figures

+    GeneratingFigures(Mitosis_df, Interphase_df)

 # Generate spindle poles tracks from ImageJ FIJI (1.52v) TrackMate plugin protocol

 1. Film L4 worms as described (Zellag, 2021) with a confocal SD microscope.